 Children have a wonderful time on our trips.
-If your child is well-behaved, and can walk 3 to 4 miles, they are welcome.
-Children must be at least 12-years old to join our Extended Day Trips with Glacier Trekking.
+If your child is over 5, well-behaved, and can walk 2-3 miles, they are welcome.
 Please contact us with questions or concerns.

 What kind of Kayaks do you use?

-We use two types of kayaks.
 For glacier kayaking, we use top-of-the-line inflatable kayaks.
 These two-person boats are the most stable kayaks we have found.
 They are comfortable and fun.
 Our guests love them!
-For our Halibut Cove paddle trips, we use double and single hard-hulled kayaks.
 Also very stable, these kayaks ply the Alaska water just as the Aleut kayaks have done for thousands of years.
-What kind of kayaks do you use?

 What if I can’t swim?